orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^
-As of QGIS 3.8 the otb plugin is in the core.
+As of QGIS 3.8 the OTB plugin is in the core.
 It might get messy if you have a previously installed plugin.
 Try to remove the old plugin before launching QGIS.